 As a mild-mannered social democracy, Austria gives its citizens a lot of things for free.
-But motorways (German: Autobahns) are not one of them.
+But motorways (German: Autobahn) are not one of them.

-There’s a toll system, and visitors to the country are not exempt.
+We have a toll system here, and visitors to the country are not exempt.
 Not even if you ask nicely.

 How do the tolls work?

-There are generally no booths or barriers collecting toll payments.
+The general toll system has no booths or barriers collecting payments.
 Instead, you need to buy a physical or digital toll sticker (German: Vignette or Autobahnpickerl) before driving on a motorway or expressway with a car or motorcycle.

 Option 1 – physical toll sticker